marcocom/portfolio-2020/README.md

 # Marco Comparato - Portfolio Website
-This is a portfolio website developed for myself.
-It was developed using [GatsbyJS](https://www.gatsbyjs.org/) and is hosted by [Netlify](https://www.netlify.com/).
+This is a portfolio website .

 ## Hosting
 The site is hosted publicly at https://www.marcocomparato.com/.